 Be sure to tell your doctor if you have ever fallen, even if your fall did not cause an injury.
 The Centers for Disease Control and Prevention (CDC) says that falling once doubles your chances of falling again.

-To learn more about falls, visit the NIA website, and download a copy of our checklist to fall-proof your home.
+To learn more about falls, visit the NIA website, or find out how to make your home fall-proof.